3 Easy Ways for Google Sheets to Count Cells with Text

 Example spreadsheet

-Below is the formula you can use to do this:
+Use the formula below to do this:

 Here is a step-by-step guide on how to count cells with a specific text in Google Sheets using the COUNTIF Function: